KoalaSat/pokey/README.md

 - [ ] Last 20 notifications view
 - [ ] Custom emojis

-# Receiving user's nostr events in your app
+# Receiving user's inbox events on your app

 1. Register the intent filter in the `AndroidManifest.xml` file:
 ```xml